-- Every 4 minutes a person dies of a stroke.
+- Every four minutes a person dies of a stroke.

-- 1 in every 6 deaths from cardiovascular disease is due to a stroke.
+- One in every six deaths from cardiovascular disease is due to a stroke.

-- 1 in every 4 people who have stroke have had a stroke in the past.
+- One in every four people who experience a stroke have had a stroke in the past.

 - Stroke is the leading cause of disability.

-- Stroke reduces mobility in >50% of stroke survivors age 65 and older.
+- Stroke reduces mobility in >50 percent of stroke survivors ages 65 and older.

 Did you know May is National Stroke Month?